zainnadeem/ios-prework-objc-assessment-ios-0616/README.md

 This method should return a dictionary that contains key-value pairs of numbers and their corresponding letters by using the two provided arguments.

 ### 4. Log the contents of your dictionary
-Write an `NSLog` in the `application:didFinishLaunchingWithOptions:` method after you've called your three other methods to print the contents of your final dictionary to the console.
+Write an `NSLog` in the `application:didFinishLaunchingWithOptions:` method after you've called your three other methods to print the entire contents of your final dictionary to the console.

+### 5. Reassign your arrays
+Reassign the array of numbers you created above to contain the keys from your final dictionary.
+Reassign the array of letters you created above to contain the values from your final dictionary.
+Print both of these arrays to the console, separated by a new line, with a single `NSLog`.